seika-afk/seika-afk/README.md

 # 💫 About Me:
-I’m a web dev 🌐, ML/DL enthusiast 🤖, IoT explorer 📡 and Art Enthusiast. <br>Passionate about building cool projects with React ⚛️, Python 🐍, and contributing to open-source 🌍.<br>Currently diving into IOT 🤓 and ML/DL ⚡️. <br>Let’s build something awesome together! 🚀
+I’m a web dev 🌐, ML/DL enthusiast 🤖. <br>Passionate about building cool projects with React ⚛️, Python 🐍, and contributing to open-source 🌍.<br>Currently diving into IOT 🤓 and ML/DL ⚡️. <br>Let’s build something awesome together! 🚀

 ## 🌐 Socials: